Hamidhrg/ErebidMtGenome/README.md

 # Erebid Mitochondrial Genomes

-Here I will upload all the spplementary material for the paper on MtGenomes of Erebidae.
+The supplementary material for the manuscript on MtGenomes of Erebidae.